Online Training Webinar,

 • What is motivation and why is it important?

-• How do we motivate students with autism and learning difficulties?
+• How do we motivate autistic students with learning difficulties?

 • Ideas for promoting greater engagement and motivation to participate in the wider social world.